louiehx/PerlinFlowField/README.md

 simply call the run function,

-n and k are used to set up the noise grid. n>k and they are intergers.
+n k and m are used to set up the noise grid. n>k and they are intergers.
 The higher the values the more detailed the noise plot will be, and the closer they are the more "fractally" it will be (k=0 recovers perlin noise).
 I dont recommend going above n=10 as you will have longer run times.